lammps/lammps/doc/src/fix_wall_gran_region.rst

    use the same fix ID for fix wall/gran/region, but assign it a region with a different region ID.

-If the :code:`contacts` option is used, this fix generates a per-atom vector with 8 columns as output, containing the contact information for owned particles (nlocal on each processor).
-All columns in this per-atom vector will be zero if no contact has occurred.
+If the :code:`contacts` option is used, this fix generates a per-atom array with 8 columns as output, containing the contact information for owned particles (nlocal on each processor).
+All columns in this per-atom array will be zero if no contact has occurred.
 The values of these columns are listed in the following table: